evylang/evy/docs/usage.md

 # Command Line Usage

-The `evy` toolchain is a set of tools that can be used to parse, run, and format Evy source code.
-It can also be used to serve the Evy web contents locally.
-You can [install] the Evy toolchain locally and run it from your command line.
-The command-line interface for Evy supports all built-in functions except for graphics functions and event handlers.
-Only the web interface on [play.evy.dev] supports graphics and events.
+The `evy` toolchain is a set of tools for parsing, running, and formatting Evy code.
+It also lets you host the Evy web environment locally.
+You can [install](install.md) the toolchain and use it from your command line.
+While the command-line interface supports most built-in functions, graphics and event handlers are currently only available within the web interface at [play.evy.dev].

 The Evy toolchain has three subcommands: